-- Manager: Supply Chain Management & Expenditure (Nelmarie Bothma) - Head: Assets and Supply Chain Management (Shaun Wilschut) - Accountant: Supply Chain Management (Revedy- Levern Hendricks) - Assistant Accountant : Assets and Insurance (Johannes Coetzee) - Supervisor: Stores (Leighton Donkerman) - Buyer: SCM- Stores (Casey- Lee Smit) - Chief Clerk: Assets and Insurance (Urlston Van Wyk) - Senior Clerk: Assets and Insurance (Kirwan Klaase)
+- Manager: Supply Chain Management & Expenditure (Nelmarie Bothma) - Head: Assets and Supply Chain Management (Shaun Wilschut) - Accountant: Supply Chain Management (Revedy- Levern Hendricks)

-- Administrator: Supply Chain Management (Coellin Julius) - Senior Worker: Stores PB (H. P. Van Wyk) - Senior Worker: Stores PV (Geraldine Sofat) - Senior Worker: Stores VD (Alfonso de Klerk) - General Assistant: Stores PB (Orelia Turner) - Administrator: Contract Management (Vacant)- critical position. - Interns We currently have a shortfall of three financial interns. - The approved organogram makes provision for unfunded posts.
-It is critical that Council should make funds available to fund the Administrator: Contract Management position since this is a focus area of the AG.
-Cognizance should be taken that all though two additional posts were funded, the organogram must be reviewed on an annual basis to build the SCM unit to full capacity to ensure: - Further it is urgently needed to consider the filling of buyer's positions, Council can consider moving current buyers in the different departments to the Supply Chain Unit to centralize all purchases. - The Unit is also experiencing backlog with the processing of orders on a daily basis.
+- Assistant Accountant : Assets and Insurance (Johannes Coetzee) - Supervisor : Stores (Leighton Donkerman) - Buyer: SCM- Stores (Casey- Lee Smit) - Chief Clerk: Assets and Insurance (Urlston Van Wyk) - Senior Clerk: Assets and Insurance (Kirwan Klaase) - Administrator: Supply Chain Management (Coellin Julius) - Senior Worker: Stores PB (Vacant) in process of filling. - Senior Worker: Stores PV (Geraldine Sofat) - Senior Worker: Stores VD (Alfonso de Klerk) - General Assistant: Stores PB (Orelia Turner) - Administrator: Contract Management (Hybrid position split between bank reconciliations and salaries) - Interns We appointed three interns as from 1 April 2025 one intern was appointed in the Hybrid position in the BTO office. - The approved organogram makes provision for unfunded posts.
+It is critical that Council should make funds available to fund the Administrator: Contract Management position since this is a focus area of the AG, and Council made it a hybrid position and the duties is fulltime to assist all departments.
+Cognizance should be taken that all though one additional posts was funded, the organogram must be reviewed on an annual basis to build the SCM unit to full capacity to ensure: - Further it is urgently needed to consider the filling of buyer's positions, Council did consider to make budget available to appoint one buyer in the 2025/2026 financial year, one buyer is still inefficient to centralize the supply chain unit. - The Unit is also experiencing backlog with the processing of orders on a daily basis.
 This is due to more compliance with the submission of quotations that must first be checked (COMAF from previous external audit) and we receive on a daily basis more that 50 requests.
-Currently the Senior Clerk: Assets and Insurance - Mr. Kirwan Klaase is assisting. - Furthermore, it must be noted that the organogram must be approved, it is sent to the Directors meeting for recommendation. - i.
+Currently the Senior Clerk: Assets and Insurance - Mr Kirwan Klaase is assisting with this function. - i.
 A clean audit in terms of compliance in terms of the Regulations. - ii.
 To comply with Section 115(1) (b) Local Government: Municipal Finance Management Act (Act no 56 of 2003) with regards to segregation of duties in the SCM system to minimize the likelihood of fraud, corruption, favoritism and unfair and irregular practices; and - iii.
 To put the necessary levels of control in place (auditing of documents and authorization of orders, etc.)

 Centralization of functions must still take place, and this puts an additional burden on existing structure to comply with the following SCM regulations.
-The following aspects must be addressed with the appointment of officials during 2024/2025.
+The following aspects must be addressed with the appointment of officials during 2025/2026.

-- (i) Regulation 10 (Demand Management) this will be addressed with the filling of the vacancies, but not to a point where centralization can take place. - (ii) Regulation 41 (Risk Management) this will be addressed with the filling of the Vacancies; and - (iii) Regulation 42 (Performance Management) this will be addressed with the filling of the vacancies.
+- (i) Regulation 10 (Demand Management) this will be addressed with the filling of the vacancies, but not to a point where centralization can take place. - (ii) Regulation 41 (Risk Management) this will be addressed with the filling of the Vacancies; and

+(iii) Regulation 42 (Performance Management) - this will be addressed with the filling of the vacancies.